ncsunb/InterPro-Tools/README.md

 # install python
 brew install python3
 ```
-**If you have Windows**, after installing Python you will need to add some Paths to your system environment variables.
+**If you have Windows**,
-To do so,
 a.
-In your search for 'Environment Variables' in your start page, and select the app that pops up.
+Click the download button at the top of [Python](https://www.python.org/downloads/)
 b.
-If the window that pops up says 'System Properties', then click on the 'Environment Variables' button, otherwise skip to the next step.
+Open the downloaded installer, check off the option about adding Python to PATH.
 c.
-In the box on the lower half of the window, it should list system variables.
-Scroll until you see 'Path', then select that.
+Click Install.
 d.
-Click 'Edit'.
+Close the Command Prompt application in order for the new changes to take effect.
 e.
-Open the command prompt application and type 'ls C:\Program Files\Python3' __then hit the 'tab' key to auto-complete the path__.
-This is the path you will need to add to your system path environment variable.
-f.
-Back in the 'Edit Environment Variable' window, click 'New', and add the path from step e. (starting with "C:\")
-g. click 'New', and add the path from step e. (starting with "C:\") plus add "\Scripts" to the end.
-h.
-Click 'OK'
-i.
-Click on PATHEXT under System Variables, and click 'Edit'
-j. _Without deleting the text in the variable value field_, add ".PY;.PYW" to the end of the variable value field.
-k.
-Click 'OK'
-l.
-Click 'OK' again
-m.
-Close the Command Prompt application in order for the new changes to take effect.
-n.
 To check that it worked, open the Command Prompt application, type "python --version", and hit enter.
 If it tells you the version instead of giving you an error about not recognizing it, it worked.

 2. You must have the Python [requests](https://pypi.org/project/requests/) package installed.
 You may use pip to install this by pasting this command into your terminal: `pip3 install requests`.
 **You may wish to do this inside a virtual environment** (or if you use HomeBrew it may instruct you to use a virtual environment before attempting to install things with pip) by pasting these commands into your terminal/command prompt:
 **macOS instructions**:
 ```
+cd ~/Desktop/[YOUR PATH TO YOUR FOLDER FOR THIS PROJECT]

 mkdir venv # make a directory for your virtual environment

 python3 -m venv venv # Create your virtual environment inside the venv directory